 - Challenge for space: A Strand Union space which is “Tentatively reserved” may be challenged by a group with a viable offer on the tentatively held space.
 At the time a “Tentatively Reserved” space is challenged, the group with the “Tentative Reservation” must either confirm or release the room.
 If the group that ultimately “Holds” the space fails to utilize the space, they will be charged a cancellation fee equal to the full rental rate for that space.

 - The Union does not permit outside food to be brought into the building by groups (this includes pre-purchased food from grocery stores or take-out from local restaurants).
 An exception to this rule allows for Registered Student Organizations meeting in the SUB after 5:00pm with a gathering of less than 40 people.
-Groups are encouraged to utilize existing food venues after hours.
-However, these groups may order food from outside venues.
-Groups with an anticipated attendance of greater than 40 people are required to utilize University Food Service/Catering Services (see “University Food Service Policy” in this Handbook).
+Groups with an anticipated attendance of greater than 40 people are required to utilize University Culinary Services (see “University Food Service Policy” in this Handbook).
 Outside beverage service is not allowed for any groups.
 Individual sack lunches will be allowed.
 Violations will result in a warning letter for a first offense, and a loss of reservation privileges for six months (excluding June-August) for the second offense.

 - Alcoholic beverages are not allowed in the Strand Union unless arrangements have been made with Strand Union to serve such beverages at a catered food event.
-All requests to serve alcoholic beverages in the Strand Union must be submitted to University Catering using the online form found here: https://tofu.msu.montana.edu/ufs/alcohol .
+All requests to serve alcoholic beverages in the Strand Union must be submitted to University Catering using the online form found here:https://tofu.msu.montana.edu/ufs/alcohol .
 All requests for alcohol must be made at least two weeks prior to the date of the event to allow for approval and ordering of alcohol/security staff.
 All events with alcohol are required to have security present which is coordinated through the Conference & Event Services Office.
-Security is billed out to groups at a rate of $17 per guard per hour.
-Conference & Event Services will determine the appropriate number of security staff for each event.
+Conference & Event Services will determine the appropriate number of security staff for each event and applicable charges will apply and are the group’s responsibility to pay.
 Be sure to inquire as to the number of security assigned to be aware of the total billing.

-- Curricular classes, workshops, or seminars held in the Strand Union, for which credit is given, tuition charged, or attendance required must be contracted with Conference & Event Services and a fee will be assessed.
-Exceptions are lifetime skills classes sponsored by the Recreation Center.
-Study groups are encouraged to use a section of the Union Market except between the hours of 11 a.m. - 2 p.m., or one of the many lounges, and will not be allowed to reserve meeting space for such purposes.
+- Study groups are encouraged to use a section of the Union Market except between the hours of 11 a.m. - 2 p.m., or one of the many lounges, and will not be allowed to reserve meeting space for such purposes.